Gadolinium: Gamma ray emitter

 Gadolinium-153 is produced in a nuclear reactor from elemental europium or enriched gadolinium targets.
 It has a half-life of 240±10 days and emits gamma radiation with strong peaks at 41 keV and 102 keV.
 It is used in many quality-assurance applications, such as line sources and calibration phantoms, to ensure that nuclear-medicine imaging systems operate correctly and produce useful images of radioisotope distribution inside the patient.
 It is also used as a gamma-ray source in X-ray absorption measurements and in bone density gauges for osteoporosis screening.

 Electronic and optical devices

-Gadolinium is used for making gadolinium yttrium garnet (Gd:Y_{3}Al_{5}O_{12}), which has microwave applications and is used in fabrication of various optical components and as substrate material for magneto-optical films.
+Gadolinium is used for making gadolinium yttrium garnet (Gd:Y3Al5O12), which has microwave applications and is used in fabrication of various optical components and as substrate material for magneto-optical films.

 Electrolyte in fuel cells

 Gadolinium can also serve as an electrolyte in solid oxide fuel cells (SOFCs).
 Using gadolinium as a dopant for materials like cerium oxide (in the form of gadolinium-doped ceria) gives an electrolyte having both high ionic conductivity and low operating temperatures.